naughtont3/docker-builds/hobbes-dtk-demo/README.md

     docker exec -ti hobbes_demo  bash
    ```

-- Running a Hobbes demo container with access to the '/dev/xpmem' device
+- Another example: Running a Hobbes demo container with access to
-  (assumed to be loaded by host, otherwise need more privledges to insmod in
+  the '/dev/xpmem' device (xpmem assumed to be loaded by host, otherwise
-  container).
+  need more privledges to 'insmod' in container).

    ```
      # Start "system container" (with access to /dev/xpmem device)